Skip to main content

 Illinois CNA Certification Overview

-To become a Certified Nurse Aide in Illinois, you must complete a state-approved training program and pass the Illinois Nurse Aide Competency Evaluation administered by Pearson VUE on behalf of the Illinois Department of Public Health (IDPH).
-Illinois requires a minimum of 75 hours of CNA training, including at least 16 hours of supervised clinical practice in a long-term care setting.
-The exam has two parts: • A written (or oral) knowledge test: 70 multiple-choice questions, 90 minutes • A clinical skills evaluation: demonstration of 5 randomly selected nurse aide skills You must pass both parts to be listed on the Illinois Nurse Aide Registry.
+To become a Certified Nurse Aide in Illinois, you must complete a state-approved training program and pass the Illinois Nurse Aide Competency Evaluation administered by the IDPH-approved testing vendor (Southern Illinois University Carbondale, SIUC) through nurseaidetesting.com on behalf of the Illinois Department of Public Health (IDPH).
+Illinois requires a minimum of 120 hours of CNA training, including at least 40 hours of supervised clinical practice in a long-term care setting — well above the federal minimum of 75 hours.
+The exam has two parts: • A written (or oral) knowledge test: 70 multiple-choice questions, 2 hours • A clinical skills evaluation: demonstration of 5 randomly selected nurse aide skills You must pass both parts to be listed on the Illinois Nurse Aide Registry.
 The passing score for the written exam is 70%.

 Illinois CNA Written Exam — What Is Tested